 For pups who do best when contained, Bend boasts a whopping eight (yep, EIGHT!) off-leash dog parks.
 My personal fave is the fully-fenced 18.8 acre Bob Wenger Memorial Off-Leash Area on the northeast end of town.
 From trails to grassy fetching areas, your pooch will find plenty to wag about.

 With all that outdoor frolicking, Fido’s getting stinky.
-Swing by Bend Pet Express to hit the U-Wash dog station, or leave the sudsing to their talented groomers while you browse for treats and dog toys.
+Swing by Bend Pet Express to hit the U-Wash dog station, or leave the sudsing to their talented groomers while you browse for dog snacks and toys.
+In Downtown Bend, stop by locally-owned Bendy Dog for everything from dog jackets to treats.
+You can also grab dog booties if you need ‘em before hitting Bend’s snowshoe trails––especially the dog-friendly ones I spotlighted in this post.

-Need a little time apart from your pup so you can scope out some of Bend’s dog-free offerings?
+Need time apart from your pup so you can try some of Bend’s dog-free offerings?
 You’ll find oodles of great pet sitters, doggy daycares, and even a dog hotel in Bend.

 Cap off your dog-friendly winter vacay with dinner out for the two of you.
-Perhaps a fireside spot on the O’Kanes dog-friendly patio, or try another Bend Ale Trail when you cozy up by the fire at Worthy Brewing.
+Perhaps a fireside spot on the cozy, dog-friendly patios at McMenamins, Bevel Craft Brewing, GoodLife, or Worthy Brewing.
 Both Worthy and Sunriver Brewing even offer special menu items just for dogs, so Fido will truly feel like part of the pack.